Love for Sale (Bilal album): Aftermath and legacy

 Love for Sale's repute helped create buzz for Bilal's third album, Airtight's Revenge, released in 2010 by Plug Research, an independent record label that the singer was connected to through Sa-Ra's Shafiq Husayn.
 Bilal titled the album as a reference to him avenging the circumstances of Love for Sale's leak.
 Experimenting further with rock and electronic sounds as well as darker storytelling, Airtight's Revenge widely impressed fans and critics but failed to eclipse its predecessor's renown.
 Bilal believes "the real revenge" was how Love for Sale had become such an "underground" triumph in spite of "the whole long, drawn-out standstill" with Interscope, comparing it to the myth of the phoenix rising.
 Its following continued to be evident through the Little One Tour, his 2011 concert tour supporting Airtight's Revenge.
 In attendance for one of the concerts in St. Louis, Jerome A. Redding of The St. Louis American observed the venue "filled with cult followers as the audience sang along line for line" to Bilal's opening performances of Love for Sale songs.

 Fans of Bilal regard Love for Sale as his masterpiece.
 Both Cunningham and Kevin C. Johnson of the St. Louis Post-Dispatch call it his best album, while Erin E. Evans of The Root describes it as "a near cult classic" and Gipson deems it a "tour de force cult classic".
 From Gordon's perspective, the album remains "a veritable classic", highly valued by "any self-respecting music collector".
-Donald "Donwill" Freeman, from the rap group Tanya Morgan, has named it one of his five favorite albums at one point.
-The singer-rapper DRAM, who discovered the leak as a teenager, calls it "phenomenal" and highlights the low-tempo "tribal jungle love" song "White Turns to Grey" as his favorite "hidden gem" in music.
+Donald "Donwill" Freeman, from the rap group Tanya Morgan, has named it one of his five favorite albums at one point, and the singer-rapper DRAM, who discovered the leak as a teenager, calls it "phenomenal", highlighting the low-tempo "tribal jungle love" song "White Turns to Grey" as his favorite "hidden gem" in music.
 Hart considers Love for Sale the "great 'lost' [soul] album" of its generation with a continued presence in "online purgatory", while in Kellman's opinion, had it received a commercial release, the album would have been representative of the alternative R&B that developed later in the 2000s.

 After the alt-R&B singers Frank Ocean and the Weeknd freely released their own albums online in 2011, The Music magazine's Cyclone Wehner credited Bilal with having "pioneered [this] very promotional strategy" through Love for Sale, "ironically".
 Reflecting on its impact, Bilal says it was "a bad thing that turned into a – I wouldn't say a good thing because it would've been good if it came out.
 But it kind of turned into this little, ironic twist to my life".
 Larrier believes the "tour de force" album's story is crucial to honestly appraising the singer's career.